kanidm/kanidm/book/src/developers/designs/service_accounts.md

 ### Attach roles to service accounts.

 In this approach we centre the service account, and allow optional extension of other concerns.
 This would make OAuth2 applications an extension of a service account.
-Similar Application as well.
+Similar application would become an extension of service account.

 This would mean that we create a service account first, then need a way to extend it with the application or oauth2 types.

+This would mean that a service account could potentially be everything - an application password provider, an oauth2 client, and more.
+This would make the administration very difficult and deeply nested on the single service account type, and could encourage bad administration practices as admins can "shovel in" every possible role to single accounts.

 PROS: